-Controls how often to retrieve space and fragmentation statistics for DASD volumes.
-(0-99 intervals or RMF)
+- Controls how often to retrieve space and fragmentation statistics for DASD volumes.
+(0-99 intervals or RMF) - If set to a value, collection value is calculated FREQ RESPINTV

 - Tape monitoring interval

 - 0-999 secs or OFF

 - Application volumes and datasets

 - Controls how often to rebuild the list of volumes and data sets of the applications that it monitors.
 (0-999 secs)